Is radiofrequency / RF microneedling treatment painful?

 Others hear of the pain, swelling, irritation, inflammation and hyperpigmentation that can be caused by fractional radiofrequency, a type of destructive RF used for superficial facial skin tightening and facial skin resurfacing (also used with topical anaesthesia).

-Lately, this painful/destructive type of treatment is seeing a resurgence with fractional RF microneedling for face and body - with needles going as deep as 7mm for “cellulite reduction”.
+Lately, this painful/destructive type of treatment is seeing a resurgence with fractional RF microneedling for face and body - with needles going as deep as 7mm or more for “cellulite reduction”.

-So, for whomever is having hyped up gimmicks such as RF microneedling, all I have to say is “good luck with that”, both in terms of poor results and adverse reactions.
+So, for whoever is having hyped up gimmicks such as RF microneedling, all I have to say is “good luck with that”, both in terms of poor results and adverse reactions.

 Pain with extreme intensity HIFU (High-intensity focused ultrasound)